Del-Tango/BlueCipher/README.md

 [ **Q/A** ]: Did YOU Know??

-* Chapter files used in building the keytext file require a .txt extension, and are usually numbered in order to create a short keycode;
+* Chapter files used in building the keytext file require a .txt extension, and are usually numbered in order to create a shorter keycode;

-* The maximum length of the keycode is dictated by the number of chapter files available, and contains the names of the files in a certain order without the extension .txt;
+* The maximum length of the keycode is dictated by the number of chapter files available, and contains the names of the files in a certain order without their extension (.txt);

-* The keytext is cached in its entirety before encrypting or decrypting, which is not optimal when running in a file base mode, but helps when the data source is the CLI menu used when running the script without any arguments;
+* The keytext is cached in its entirety before encrypting or decrypting, which is not optimal when running in a file based running mode, but helps when the data source is the CLI menu used when running the script without any arguments;

 Excellent Regards,